I assumed he meant in size… He didn’t… He was a ninja character assassin…

 Lucifer was summoned…

-Before we mounted, the Boss asked us what experience we have had with horses.
+Before we mounted, the Boss asked us what previous experience we’ve had with horses.
 I was tempted to say “Only ones that Tesco’s sell in their meat pies”, but I played safe and kept quiet.
 As the moment of truth approached, I checked out the saddle hoping to find the safety leaflet.
 I had at least expected to be shown the brace position and where the life vest was.
 Nope… On a plus note, it didn’t have ‘Abandon all hope’ written on it either.

 The Boss shouted out equine setup instructions…